ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 - 1° horizontal resolution, 75 vertical levels.
 - 0.25° horizontal resolution, 75 vertical levels.

-For each resolution there are **two planned options of atmospheric forcing**:
+For each resolution there are **two options of JRA55-do atmospheric forcing**:

-- Repeat Year Forcing (RYF)
+- Repeat Year Forcing (RYF): repeated 1 May 1990 - 30 April 1991 forcing
-- Inter-Annual Forcing (IAF)
+- Interannual Forcing (IAF): 1958-2018 forcing

-Each configuration can also have a biogeochemical WOMBAT (BGC) addition (see [biogeochemistry ocean component](/models/model_components/bgc_ocean)), if this is required.
+Each configuration also has an optional biogeochemical (BGC) configuration that uses the [Biogeochemistry Ocean component](/models/model_components/bgc_ocean), if required.
 !!! warning
     BGC experiments are slower and generally consume more resources (compute time and disk space).